-Type of task Number of tasks Priori- ty Operation Periodic tasks 0 or 1 51 This task executes I/O refreshing, programs, and motion control in the specified task period.
+Type of task Number of tasks Priori- ty Operation Periodic tasks 0 or 1 51 This task executes I/O refreshing, programs, and motion con- trol in the specified task period.
 The priority-5 periodic task has the second highest execution priority after the primary periodic task and can be executed quickly and precisely.
-The priority-5 periodic task is used when you want to divide functions configuring the device for separate control, those functions that need high-speed control with the primary periodic task and others with the priority-5 periodic task.
+The priority-5 periodic task is used when you want to divide functions configuring the device for separate control, those functions that need high-speed control with the primary peri- odic task and others with the priority-5 periodic task.
 The primary periodic task and priority-5 periodic task are used for the multi-task motion control.
-2 16 ^{3} This task executes programs and I/O refreshing in the specified task period.
-The execution period for the priority-16 periodic task is longer than the execution period of the primary periodic task and priority-5 periodic task.
+2 16 ^{3} This task executes programs and I/O refreshing in the speci- fied task period.
+The execution period for the priority-16 periodic task is longer than the execution period of the primary periodic task and pri- ority-5 periodic task.
 Therefore, this periodic task is used to execute programs.
-In the priority-16 periodic task, you can write the user program for some slaves and Units that refresh I/O in the primary periodic task.
-For example, synchronized control and control requiring a fast response time are placed in the primary periodic task or priority-5 periodic task.
+In the priority-16 periodic task, you can write the user pro- gram for some slaves and Units that refresh I/O in the primary periodic task.
+For example, synchronized control and control requiring a fast response time are placed in the primary periodic task or prior- ity-5 periodic task.
 Overall device control is separately placed in a priority-16 periodic task.

-^{1.} You can use the priority-5 periodic task only with NX701 CPU Units.
+1. You can use the priority-5 periodic task only with NX701 CPU Units.

-Note The NJ/NX-series CPU Unit has priority-17 and -18 periodic tasks.
+- 2. The multi-motion performs the motion controls in parallel using both the primary periodic task and the priority-5 periodic task. - 3.
+You cannot use the priority-16 periodic task on NX102 CPU Units and NX1P2 CPU Units. - Note The NJ/NX-series CPU Unit has priority-17 and -18 periodic tasks.
 However, you cannot use motion control instructions in these tasks.
 These tasks also do not perform I/O refreshing.